JeroenED/instant-bugfix/readme.md

 Actually it's just outputting a common codeproblem like:

-> You cannot return flase
+> Is that an infinite loop?

 Current development state
 ----